cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 p hash.display  # => hello
 ```

-And if you need even more control, we could even use `undef_method` to remove an existing method.
+And if you need even more control, we could even use `undef_method` to remove existing methods.

 ## Appendix: Constants